Developer’s Quick Start with the Ouster Python SDK

 in the same manner we are dealing with a python list that holds reference to LidarScan objects.

-For example to access the 10th LidarScan and print its frame id, we can do the following:
+To access the 10th LidarScan and print its frame id, we can do the following:

 >>> print(source[10][0].frame_id)